 A land planarian has sense organs on the surface of its body, including eyespots on its head.
 These can distinguish light areas from dark ones but can't form an image.
 Sensory receptors on the animal's surface detect a variety of chemicals in the environment.
 Other receptors detect touch.

 The head of a hammerhead flatworm often looks as though it's rippling as the animal travels.
 The head is sensing the environment with its chemoreceptors as it ripples.
 The flatworm can track its prey via secretions that the prey releases.

 A land planarian has a creeping sole on its undersurface.
 The area is covered with fine, moveable hairs known as cilia that help the animal to move.
 The animal appears to glide over the ground.

 Nephrons and protonephridia have another similarity in function.
-The fluid (blood plasma or body fluid) enters the tubule in the filtering structure first and then valuable substances are reabsorbed so that they aren't lost from the body.
+The fluid (blood plasma in nephrons and body fluid in protonephridia) enters the tubule in the filtering structure first.
+Then valuable substances are reabsorbed so that they aren't lost from the body.

 The protonephridia have cells containing flagella (slender, hair-like structures).
 Flagella are quite similar to cilia but are longer.
 The flagella in the protonephridia move back and forth rapidly.
 This movement creates a current of fluid leading to the exit pore on the surface of the body.
 The cells containing the flagella are referred to as flame cells because the moving flagella reminded early observers of a flickering flame.